jameslovallo/snappy/packages/composer/README.md

 | ready     | Function | this.parts.name.on('click', this.phoneClick)       |
 | template  | Function | return \``<span part="name">${this.name}</span>`\` |
 | styles    | Function | return \``[part=name] { font-weight: bold; }`\`    |

+You can also add anything else to your object and access it by it's key name using `this`.

 ## Example
 Below is an example using each of the keys in a `composer` object.
 You can see the complete demo code [here](https://codepen.io/jameslovallo/pen/xxWzjeb).